microsoft/WhatTheHack/053-SentinelAutomatedResponse/Coach/Solution-02.md

 Step 2: Set the retention period </br>
 *Method 1 - Deploy the ARM template https://github.com/slavizh/ARMTemplates/blob/master/log-analytics/retention-per-table.json </br> </br>

+Note: This repository belongs to a public contributor on GitHub, not a Microsoft product team.
+Please mark this with a disclaimer that you are linking to content you don't own and may not be available.
+If the content is not available, please file a bug via the WTH Contribution Guide process: https://aka.ms/wthcontribute </br></br>

 Method 2 - Download the ARM client from chocolaty </br>
 armclient GET /subscriptions/bd4d88c1-fc0f-482f-b57b-2f3ed541945e/resourceGroups/WTH-Sentinel/providers/Microsoft.OperationalInsights/workspaces/WTH-Sentinel-LAW/Tables/Watchlist?api-version=2017-04-26-preview </br>
 Use the 'Put' format, this example checks the Security Events table </br>